 2. The Divine guidance is for anywhere.

-3, Muslims must not isolate them from the society they live in.
+3, Muslims must not isolate themselves from the society they live in.

-4, Muslims should get involved in societies they live in.
+4, Muslims should get involved in the societies they live in.

 5. Muslims must ensure the safety and security of all citizens and should join the system to protect all.

 7. Muslims should respect the personal and family laws of others.

-8. Muslims must follow a system that secures the participation of each member of the society in decision making process.
+8. Muslims must follow a system that secures the participation of each member of the society in the decision-making process.

-9. Muslims must not be entrapped by the false divisions people create on the basis of ethnicity and religion.
+9. Muslims must not be entrapped by the false divisions people create based on ethnicity and religion.

 10. monotheism means that humanity is one.